 In Man and Woman He Created Them, St. John Paul II honestly confronts the sexual connotations of the word “desire.”
 He recognizes the temptations of concupiscence to view others as objects for personal satisfaction.
 He also challenges his hearers to consider a broader understanding, in which the desire of eros “represents the inner power” driving us “toward all that is good, true, and beautiful” (TOB 2.47.1).

 Again, who among us has not felt the stretching longing of desire?
-And who among us has not felt the gap between our present moment and it’s fulfillment?
-That night in the mountains, the stars were light years away.
+And who among us has not felt the gap between our present moment and its fulfillment?
+That night in the mountains, the stars were light-years away.
 How easy it is to become disoriented in the spiritual gap!
 When my desires for companionship, acceptance, and affirmation from women develops sexual overtones, they are now out of order.
 However, my energies need not be dedicated to mere resistance.
 My desires can be redirected and transformed.

 “The call to what is true good, and beautiful means at the same time, in the ethos of redemption … the possibility and the necessity of transforming what has been weighed down by the concupiscence of the flesh.”
 (TOB 2.47.5)

-When romantic desire for the same sex desires meet the spousal meaning of the body, there is tension.
+When romantic desire for the same sex meets the spousal meaning of the body, there is tension.
 Yet the graces of Christ’s redemption means it is possible for me not to be defeated by what is out of order.
-True virtue cannot be achieved by resistance alone, but through active pursuit of the Fulfillment of All Desire.
+True virtue cannot be achieved by resistance alone, but through the active pursuit of the Fulfillment of All Desire.
 The goodness, truth, and beauty our hearts strain towards has a final destination.
 “The desire for God is written in the human heart, because man is created by God and for God … only in God will he find the truth and happiness he never stops searching for” (CCC 27).